mpusz/wg21-papers/src/2982R1_std_quantity_as_a_numeric_type.md

 All of those quantities have the same dimension, namely `T⁻¹`, but it is probably not wise to allow adding, subtracting, or comparing them, as they describe vastly different physical properties.

+It also is really tricky to separate handling of the quantities of dimension one.
+For example, angular measure expressed in radians and solid angular measure expressed in steradians should be independent.
+Any attempts to add or compare them should be detected at compile-time.

 Last but not least, let's see the following implementation: